State YF&R Committee

 Andy & Allison Whiten

 Andy and Allison live in Oconee County where they grow row crops, raise chickens and do custom work.
-Andy works full-time on the farm and is the State Director of the Oconee County Farm Bureau.
-Allison teaches special education, is a 4-H volunteer and leads the Future Farmers Club at Westminster Elementary School.
-Allison is also a part of the Oconee County Farm Bureau Women’s Committee.
+They served on the SCFB State YF&R Committee from 2023 to 2025.
+Andy is the State Director for Oconee County Farm Bureau.
+Allison teaches special education, is a 4-H volunteer, leads the Future Farmers Club at Westminster Elementary School, and serves on the Oconee Farm Bureau Women's Committee.
 Both are active members of their church and community.
 They have a daughter named Emmarie.